 Tuna-RFMOs, including the IOTC, recommended that the joint CPUE of longline fisheries be developed to improve the stock assessments for tropical tunas, and thus the IOTC has conducted collaborative works for several years to produce an abundance index by combining CPUEs data from major longline fleets.
-An ensemble approach of fishery data from multiple longline fleets has been applied to the tropical and temperate tuna species for their stock assessments (e.g. Hoyle et al. 2018, Hoyle et al. 2019a, 2019b, Kitakado et al. 2021a, 2021b).
+An ensemble approach of fishery data from multiple longline fleets has been applied to the tropical and temperate tuna species for their stock assessments (e.g. Hoyle et al. 2018, Hoyle et al. 2019a, 2019b, Kitakado et al. 2021a, 2021b, 2022).

-Following these customary practices used in the IOTC and other RFMOs, we conducted a collaborative study for developing the abundance indices for the Indian Ocean albacore tuna based on Japanese, Korean and Taiwanese longline fisheries data up to 2020 for use in the coming stock assessment for this stock.
+Following these customary practices used in the IOTC and other RFMOs, we conducted a collaborative study for developing provisional abundance indices for the Indian Ocean bigeye tuna based on Japanese, Korean and Taiwanese longline fisheries data up to 2020.